SkywardApps/popcorn/docs/dotnet/DotNetTutorialDefaultIncludes.md

 ```

 Ahhh, that's better.
 Simple and to the point.
 Now have no fear, you can still send a request out with ?include=[...] and access
-all of the properties exposed on the projection that you would like.
+all of the properties exposed on the projection that you would like, completely overriding the DefaultInclude statement.

-### Option 1: Including a DefaultIncludes at "Map" time
+### Option 2: Including a DefaultIncludes string at "Map" time

-"Map" time is not to be confused with nap time because there is nothing short of pure thrilling, exciting happening here, but
+"Map" time is not to be confused with nap time because there is nothing short of pure, thrilling excitement happening here, so
-lets go through the second option.
+let's go through the second option.
 You'll remember in our [Advanced Projections Tutorial](DotNetTutorialAdvancedProjections.md) we explained translations on the mappings.
-We didn't give you all the good news there because you can also pass in a defaultIncludes string at the time of a mapping.
+We didn't give you all the good news there because you can also pass in a defaultIncludes string at the time of a mapping to include certain properties
+by default.

-Let's shift to the Car Projection and see how that is applied here
+Let's shift to the Car Projection and see how that is applied there
 ```csharp
 public class CarProjection
 {